jdegoes/lambdaconf-2014-introgame/README.md

 }
 ```

-With a text RPG, we can flesh this out a bit more.
-Try writing the following into a Scala file and run it:
+Since we're only focusing on text-based RPG, we can flesh this out a bit more.

+Try dumping the following code into an empty file, and executing the file with `scala`:

 ```scala
 var executing = true